-The next meeting of the NLG Maryland Chapter will be held on Wednesday, March 7, 2018 at 6 pm at UoB Law School, Room #403.
-If you have an item you’d like to add to the agenda, please contact Curtis Cooper or Siobhan Miller.
+The next meeting of the NLG Maryland Chapter will be held via Zoom conference call at 7:00 PM on Monday, November 23, 2020.
+If you have any items to add to the agenda, please email S. Miller, Chapter Co-Facilitator.

-Please join us for the Chapter’s February meeting on Tuesday, February 6th at 6 PM.
-It will be held at the UoB Law School, room TBD.
-If you have any items to add to the agenda, please email Curtis or Siobhan.
-See you then.
+Please join us for the next NLG Maryland Chapter meeting on Monday, October 19, 2020 at 7:00 PM via Zoom.
+If you have any items to add to the agenda, please email S. Miller, Chapter Co-Facilitator.
+See you at the meeting.